-It would be fair to say that 2020 hasn’t gone according to plan for any of us, but it’s been particularly disappointing for those who were planning on getting married this year.
-The Government still hasn’t given a firm date on when weddings can resume, and so thousands of couples across the country have had to postpone what should have been the happiest day of their lives.
+It would be fair to say that 2020 didn't go according to plan for any of us, but it was been particularly disappointing for those who were planning on getting married.
+Thousands of couples across the country had to postpone what should have been the happiest day of their lives.

 If you know someone this is happened to, you’re probably feeling pretty gutted on their behalf, and also a bit lost as to how you can help.
 This is why we love the idea of sending a postponed wedding present – a token of your affections to cheer them up, especially if the date that should been their wedding is fast approaching.